5 action steps to take to bring indirect spend under direct control

 by Salim Khalife – Founder, President and CEO

 Indirect procurement costs are often underestimated and unprioritized.
 Since indirect costs are not linked to a specific bill of materials as with direct procurement, they are inherently more difficult to measure and to factor into the bottom line.
 Organizations therefore tend to undervalue the influence better management and control over indirect spend has.
 Estimates are that even a five percent reduction in indirect spend can translate to a one to three percent impact on the bottom line.
 What are the challenges surrounding indirect spend and how can companies manage it to their best financial advantage?
+Here we highlight five action steps to bring indirect spend under direct control.

 The challenge in managing direct spend